In Flames: Band members

 In February 2010, founding member Strömblad announced that he was leaving In Flames, with the band admitting that "in order to keep a very dear friend this is probably for the best".
 He was replaced for tour dates later in the year by a returning Engelin, who was later announced as a full member of the group in March 2011.
 In late 2015, long-term drummer Svensson also left In Flames, explaining that he wanted to "spend more time with ... [his] wife and three daughters".
 Joe Rickard was brought in as Svensson's replacement the following year.
 Iwers also departed a year after Svensson, explaining that he felt it was "the time to move on with other musical and non-musical adventures".
 Bryce Paul took over his place for future tour dates.
 In July 2018, Tanner Wayne replaced Rickard.

 In 2018, Engelin went on hiatus, with former Megadeth member Chris Broderick filling for live shows.
 The status of Engelin's belonging of band was unknown, despite Engelin stating that he was still in the band in an August 2020 interview, before refusing to answer the same question in July 2022.
 Anders confirmed that Chris was "100% officially in the band", hinting that Engelin left or was fired.
 On 8 June 2023, Bryce Paul announced his departure from the band.
 Liam Wilson of The Dillinger Escape Plan replaced him, initially as a live member, before becoming official by May 2024.
 Tanner Wayne left the band in May 2025.
 Later that month, the band announced Jon Rice as touring drummer.
+In February 2026, the band entered the studio with Rice, implying his full member status.